Imran3285/PortfolioProject/README.md

 ---

 # What I Did
-- Created a **sample weekly dataset** with temperature, sunshine, and daily sales.
+- Created a sample weekly dataset with temperature, sunshine, and daily sales.
-- Explored the data with **charts and stats**.
+- Explored the data with charts and stats.
-- Checked the **correlation** between temperature and sales.
+- Checked the correlation between temperature and sales.
-- Built a **simple regression model** to predict sales from temperature.
+- Built a simple regression model to predict sales from temperature.
-- Shared **business insights** like stocking more on hot sunny weekends.
+- Shared business insights like stocking more on hot sunny weekends.

 ---

 # Key Insights
 - Sales rise as the temperature goes up.
 - Sunny days have higher sales than cloudy days.
-- A shop could use **weather forecasts** to plan stock and staffing better.
+- A shop could use weather forecasts to plan stock and staffing better.

 ---